zitadel/zitadel/docs/docs/guides/integrate/logout.md

 The purpose of a logout is to terminate a user session.
 Depending on how the session handling is implemented, there are different mechanisms that can be used.
-There are two different possibilities:
+There are two possibilities where sessions are stored:
 - User Agent stores session information (e.g. in a cookie)
 - Server Side stores session information (e.g. in a database)